haondt/athena/README.md

 # athena

-athena is a file-based api test framework.
+athena is a file-based rest api client.

 # Purpose